Greek East and Latin West

-Greek East and Latin West are terms used to distinguish between the two parts of the Greco-Roman world and of Medieval Christendom, specifically the eastern regions where Greek was the lingua franca and the western parts where Latin filled this role.
+The terms "Greek East" and "Latin West" originally distinguished the Greco-Roman world between the Greek-dominated Eastern Mediterranean and the Latin-dominated Western Mediterranean.
+These diverging identities effectively bisected the Roman Empire into cultural and linguistic halves—the Eastern Empire (or Byzantine) and the Western Empire—and later defined the dynamic of medieval Christianity in relation to the East–West Schism, which, after 1054 AD, affected Christendom throughout much of Europe, North Africa, and West Asia.

-Greek had spread as a result of previous Hellenization, whereas Latin was the official administrative language of the Roman state, stimulating Romanization.
-In the east, where both languages co-existed within the Roman administration for several centuries, the use of Latin ultimately declined as the role of Greek was further encouraged by administrative changes in the empire's structure between the 3rd and 7th centuries, which led to the split between the Eastern Roman Empire and the Western Roman Empire, the collapse of the latter, and failed attempts to restore unity by the former.
-This Greek–Latin divide continued with the East–West Schism of the Christian world during the Early Middle Ages.
+Map of the Roman Empire in AD 330, with Latin-dominated regions (the Western Mediterranean and adjacent territory) shown in red and Greek-dominated regions (the Eastern Mediterranean) shown in blue.

-Use with regard to the Roman Empire
+As a result of centuries-long Hellenization, especially during the Hellenistic period, the Greek language was widespread across the Eastern Mediterranean as a lingua franca; whereas Latin had enjoyed official status and privilege since the beginnings of the Roman state, although the effect of Romanization was considerably less prominent in the region.
+Latin's usage ultimately declined vis-à-vis Greek, with which it had co-existed and gradually equalized.
+Having been accelerated by a variety of administrative changes between the 3rd and 7th centuries, the Greek–Latin divide was cemented due to the Western Empire's collapse in AD 476, as well as due to the Eastern Empire's failed attempts to restore unity.
+By the Early Middle Ages, the Christian world would experience a total break in communion between Rome and Constantinople, on the basis of this divide, before witnessing the Eastern Empire's collapse in AD 1453.

-The Roman Empire in 330 AD.
+Ancient period: Greco-Roman world

 In the classical context, "Greek East" refers to the provinces and client states of the Roman Empire in which the lingua franca was primarily Greek.

-This region included the whole Greek peninsula with some other northern parts in the Balkans, the provinces around the Black Sea, those of the Bosphorus, all of Asia Minor (in the loosest possible sense, to include Cappadocia and extending to Armenia Minor), Magna Graecia (southern part of the Italian peninsula and Sicily), and the other provinces along the eastern rim of the Mediterranean Sea (Judea, Syria, Cyrenaica and Egypt).
+This region included the whole Greek peninsula with some other northern parts in the Balkans, the provinces around the Black Sea, those of the Bosphorus, all of Asia Minor (in the loosest possible sense, to include Cappadocia and extending to Armenia Minor), Magna Graecia (southern part of the Italian peninsula and Sicily), and the other West Asian and North African provinces along the eastern rim of the Mediterranean Sea (Syria, Palaestina, Egypt, and Cyrenaica).
 These Roman provinces had been Greek colonies or Greek-ruled states during the Hellenistic period, i.e. until the Roman conquests.

 At the start of late antiquity, beginning with the reorganization of the empire's provincial divisions during the reign of Diocletian (ruled 284–305), the concept of the Greek East developed to stand in contradistinction to the Latin West.
-Thereafter, Greek East refers to the Greek-speaking provinces mentioned above (after 395 mostly in the Greek-speaking Eastern Roman Empire) in contradistinction to the provinces in Western Europe, Italia (excluding the Catepanate of Italy, where they still spoke Greek) and Northwest Africa (after 395 in the Latin-speaking Western Roman Empire).
+Thereafter, Greek East refers to the Greek-speaking above-mentioned provinces (after 395 AD, mostly in the Greek-speaking Eastern Roman Empire) in contradistinction to the provinces in Western Europe, Italia (excluding the Catepanate of Italy, where they still spoke Greek) and the coastal Maghreb of Mediterranean North Africa (after 395 in the Latin-speaking Western Roman Empire).